 An aerosol container is a pressurised recipient containing:

-- A propellant gas or a mixture of propellant gases which represents 50% to 90% of the product.
-These can be compressed gases or liquefied gases
+- A propellant gas or a mixture of propellant gases which represents 5% to 90% of the product.
+These can be compressed gases or liquefied gases.
+Liquefied gases act as propellant gas and as co-solvent.

 - One or more solvents